pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

 You can add `--prune` if you want to only test the recipe and run just the first few steps.

-This might take a minute to submit, and you should start seeing
+This might take a minute to submit.

 ## Access the Flink Dashboard